 There are several mechanical methods that will break up coffee beans into usable-sized pieces of powder.
 With some time and a little elbow grease, you can grind coffee with

 - Mortar and Pestle.
-Per coffee authorities at Gamble Bay, mortar and pestle tools have been used to grind and pulverize things for generations, and coffee beans will crush well.
+Mortar and pestle tools have been used to grind and pulverize things for generations, and coffee beans will crush well.
 You'll get a nice rounded texture via this crushing method and avoid jagged cuts as created by food processor and blender blades.
 It will take time, however.

 - Hammer and Bag.
 Contain your coffee beans in a sack that won't allow fine grains to escape, then pulverize the captured beans with a hammer.
 It won't result in a very even grind and may have to steep for a time due to the uneven quality of the coffee, but once you filter away the grounds you will have a drinkable cup.
 SEE ALSO: How To Make Cowboy Coffee